ropensci/rgbif/cran-comments.md

 --------

-This version makes some breaking changes, thus the major version bump.

-This is a re-submission of this version with a decreased build size below 5mb.
+This version makes a function defunct, removes a ... parameter definition in a function that doesn't use the parameter, and a bug fix.

 Thanks!
 Scott Chamberlain